24 Fantastic Things to do in Basel, Switzerland

 Visit Germany or France From Basel Switzerland

 Although the Schengen agreement doesn’t require that you carry your passport to cross the borders, if you’re not from the EU, it’s a good idea to have it on you when walking across borders.
-Sometimes there are police making random stops, but this is rare.
+Sometimes, police make random stops, but this is rare.

 22. Carnival Time